tebben/geocodeur/README.md

 ### POI

-- Take all pois and do not filter on confidence for now
+- Take all pois with confidence 0.4 or higher
-- Add relations for locality to the pois
+- Add locality relation to pois

 ## Building executable